pac4j/spring-webmvc-pac4j/README.md

 2) First, if the user is not authenticated (no profile) and if some clients have been defined in the `clients` parameter, a login is tried for the direct clients.

 3) Then, if the user has a profile, authorizations are checked according to the `authorizers` configuration.
 If the authorizations are valid, the user is granted access.
-Otherwise, a 403 error page is displayed.
+Otherwise, a 403 error page is displayed

 4) Finally, if the user is still not authenticated (no profile), he is redirected to the appropriate identity provider if the first defined client is an indirect one in the `clients` configuration.
 Otherwise, a 401 error page is displayed.